AdobeDocs/experience-manager-cloud-service.en/help/forms/create-or-add-an-adaptive-form-to-aem-sites-page.md

 Next, you [set the Submit Action](#configure-submit-action-for-form) and advanced properties.

-### Convert an Adaptive Form in AEM Sites page to an Experience Fragment
+### Convert an Adaptive Form in AEM Sites page to an Experience Fragment {#convert-an-adaptive-form-in-sites-page-to-an-experience-fragment}

 You can convert an existing Adaptive Form in a Sites Page Editor to an Experience Fragment to reuse the form across multiple pages or sites.